duckduckgo/duckduckgo-autofill/docs/runtime.macos.md

 **request example 1: email protection**

-This occurs when a personal or private email was selected.
+This occurs when a private email was selected.
 (Not a form submission)...

 ```json
 {